 Overall, DarkChylde didn’t quite match my expectations, but it’s a still a book with an interesting concept and a strong main character.

-Portuguese geeky girl living in the UK.
+Portuguese geeky girl living in France.
 My first OS was Win 3.1 and Sony Playstation was officially the first console I’ve owned - of course that didn’t stop me from emulating SNES and GameBoy games, mostly RPGs.
 Roleplaying games were part of my childhood, they've expanded my horizons and made me start writing Fantasy too.